 - The signatures of the employer and employee.

 The employer should keep a version of the loan agreement as a template.
-By pre-filling out fields that will often remain unchanged (such as the company name and address), the company can use the document repeatedly for any future loan agreements they enter.
+By pre-filling out fields that will often remain unchanged (such as the company name and address), the company can use the document repeatedly for any future loan agreements they enter into.

 Regardless of the amount loaned, employers should keep diligent records of every loan made to an employee.
 A copy of the loan agreement should be kept in a secure place, and the loan itself should be accounted for in the company’s books.
-If the loan will be paid within a year, the company should list the loan as a “current asset” in its balance sheet.
-If over a year, it should be considered a “long-term asset”.
+If the loan will be paid within a year, the company should list the loan as a “current asset” on its balance sheet.
+If the term is more than a year, it should be considered a “long-term asset.”